Dorian Dervite

-Dorian Dervite-Vaussoue (born 25 July 1988), known as Dorian Dervite, is a French professional footballer who plays as a defender.
+Dorian Pierre Dervite-Vaussoue (born 25 July 1988), known as Dorian Dervite, is a French professional footballer who plays as a defender.
 He is also a former French youth International having played at every youth level from U16 to U21 level.

 Club career

 Dervite started his career with French club Lille but in July 2006 he moved to England to join and train in the Tottenham Hotspur youth academy.
 He made his competitive debut for Tottenham in the 3–1 win over Port Vale in the League Cup 4th round on 8 November 2006 where he partnered Michael Dawson in the centre of the Spurs defence.

 Dervite suffered a knee injury while playing for the Spurs reserve side during a friendly match against Norwich City in early January 2007, which kept him out for several months.
 In January 2009, he joined Southend United on loan until the end of the season.
 Dervite came second in Southend's player of the season vote after a very successful loan.